During my first UK trip, I had the chance to visit Northern Ireland. I was lucky enough to have a sunny day then. Which is rare, from what I noticed.

 Built 350 years ago by fishermen it became a place to see in Northern Ireland.
 And what a view you’ll find.
 More details on how to get to it can be found here.

 You have a 10-minute walk along the shore until you reach the Bridge.
-Carrick-a-Rede is suspended at 30 metres above the sea and you can go across it.
+Carrick-a-Rede is suspended at 30 meters above the sea and you can go across it.
 The experience is phenomenal I think and it’s worth a trip up there.
 If you get a not so windy day I believe you can have an awesome sightseeing day.
 Going back you can choose another route and have another view of nature over there.

 After you cross